 ..."One to watch ...
 He's bright, he's user-friendly, he's accessible and he has good judgement."...(Chambers UK 2016)

 Tom specialises in all aspects of shipping.
-He has acted for broad range of international clients in disputes arising out of contracts of affreightment (bills of lading, voyage charters and time charters) both in the Commercial Court and in arbitration.
-He has extensive experience of most types of claim – including unsafe ports, legal fitness, physical unseaworthiness, off-hire disputes, bunker quality / quantity claims, early / late redelivery cases – and is familiar with most standard form charterparties.
-Illustrative cases include:
+He has acted for broad range of international clients in disputes arising out of bills of lading, voyage charters and time charters both in the Commercial Court and in arbitration.
+He has extensive experience of most types of claim – including unsafe ports, unseaworthiness, piracy, deviation, off-hire disputes, bunker quality/quantity claims, early/late redelivery cases – and is familiar with most standard form charterparties.
+Recent cases include:

 Tom specialises in insurance and reinsurance law.
 Having spent time on secondment at a leading London insurer and reinsurer, he has both knowledge of the market and experience of most classes of (re)insurance (including marine, property, professional indemnity, aviation and commercial combined).
 Recent cases include: